Book now to see the last days of our Derek Jarman exhibition before it ends on 13 December.

-Discover the story of Derek Jarman’s garden at Prospect Cottage, Dungeness, in the first exhibition to focus on Jarman’s love of gardening, and the role of the garden in his life and work.
+Discover the story of Derek Jarman’s garden at Prospect Cottage, Dungeness, in this exhibition at the Garden Museum, the first to focus on Jarman’s love of gardening, and the role of the garden in his life and work.

-Displaying works of art and film alongside personal artefacts including diaries, sketchbooks, his ‘Garden Notebooks’, tools and furniture borrowed from inside the cottage, which is not open to the public, ‘My garden’s boundaries are the horizon’ will be a rare opportunity to experience this precious work of art, garden, and life.
+Displaying works of art and film alongside personal artefacts borrowed from inside the cottage, which is not open to the public, ‘My garden’s boundaries are the horizon’ will be a rare opportunity to experience this precious work of art, garden, and life.

 Derek Jarman acquired Prospect Cottage, a fisherman’s shack on the shingle at Dungeness, for £32,000, when he came across the building with a ‘For Sale’ sign while filming on the beach with Tilda Swinton.
 Having been diagnosed with HIV on 22 December 1986, Jarman had resolved ‘to get as much out of life as possible’ and started creating a garden.